a-thread/Horiseon-Solutions-Homework/README.md

 - Added comments to increase readability of file

 # Additional Changes
--Resized images to optimize page speed and appearance
+- Resized images to optimize page speed and appearance